 Reef Men’s Rover Sandal

-Reef flip flops are super popular and you can find their many styles all over the place pretty easily.
+Reef flip flops are super popular, and you can find their many styles all over the place pretty quickly.
 You have probably heard of their Fanning design that has the bottle opener on the bottom of the outsole, which is cool and everything, but as far as comfort the better design to go for is the Rover.
 The Rover is great because not only does it have excellent arch support, but it is a great all-rounder sandal.
-It is water friendly, but doesn’t look too beachy, so you can wear it almost anywhere.
-It’s also very durable and has great traction so you don’t have to worry about slipping on wet surfaces.
-The Rover comes in multiple colors and requires very little break-in, since they have a contoured foam deck that makes them feel great almost right away.
+It is water friendly but doesn’t look too beachy so that you can wear it almost anywhere.
+It’s also very durable and has great traction, so you don’t have to worry about slipping on wet surfaces.
+The Rover comes in multiple colors and requires minimal break-in since they have a contoured foam deck that makes them feel great almost right away.

 Available from Reef and Amazon